DOJ settles with families of 9 killed in racist attack at SC church - NewsBreak

 The slain included the Rev. Clementa Pinckney, pastor of the AME Emanuel Church, a state senator, as well as other pillars of the community.
 They all shared deep devotion to the church, known as Mother Emanuel, and passed that faith along to their families, many of whom offered Roof forgiveness when he appeared in court just days after the attack.

-The FBI has acknowledged that Roof’s drug possession arrest should have prevented him from buying a gun.‘Parks and Recreation’ actor charged with vandalizing George Floyd statue
+The FBI has acknowledged that Roof’s drug possession arrest should have prevented him from buying a gun.

 Speaking with AP in Washington ahead of the news conference, Pinckney’s eldest daughter recalled the night of the shooting and said she was committed to maintaining her father’s legacy, who died when she was 11.